SidonTheTroll/waifu-dealer/README.md

 #### `waifu: Get NSFW`

 Selecting one of the options opens an image of a waifu (NSFW) from the selected category in the new window.
-A category says **Trap** so heads up.
+A category also says **Trap** so heads up.

+## Contribute

+Let me know in my [Discord Server](https://discord.gg/gBPVMWbjFf) if you want new features, suggest changes or add stuff yourself.